What attracts tourists to Japan?

 Www.arturgdanski.com

-The Beauty of Japan
+The beauty of Japan

-• Takoyaki: Dough balls filled with pieces of octopus, served with sauce and topped with dried bonito flakes – a popular street food.
+• Takoyaki: Dough balls filled with pieces of octopus, served with sauce and topped with dried bonito fish flakes – a popular street food.

-Dishes In Japan
+Denmark In Japan

 Street food and modern flavors